By age 1 or so, she will be eating most of the same foods as the rest of the family.

 Because your child loves to explore and play, he may also be less interested in food.
 Although this change worries many parents, there is no need for concern as long as your child is healthy and happy, having fun, and developing normally.

 As much as possible, accustom your child to eating the same meals as the rest of the family.
 You can start giving him homemade foods and dishes containing a little bit of salt (e.g., spaghetti sauce) or sugar (e.g., muffins).

-One good way to provide a balanced diet is to try to include foods from at least three of the four food groups in every meal.
-Refer to Canada’s Food Guide.
+One good way to provide a balanced diet: at every meal, try to include foods from at least three of the four food groups shown on the preceding pages.

 Good to know...

 Cow’s milk is enriched with vitamin D. At around 1 year, children should drink 500 ml (16 oz.) of whole cow’s milk (3.25% milk fat) a day to get part of the vitamin D they need (see Vitamin D: Not your ordinary vitamin!).

 But don’t serve more than 750 ml (25 oz.) of milk a day or you risk spoiling your child’s appetite for other foods.

 Ingredients to limit